 Bai Jiu (白酒) is a strong distilled spirit that is colorless, clear, and made from sorghum.
 It varies from 35 to 60% alcohol and has a very fragrant taste.
 Bai Jiu, literally translated as “white Spirits” or what I call Chinese White lightening, is very common in China and there are many types and varieties.
 Mao Tai (茅台), a type of bai jiu was first popularized in the west and in the US after Mao Tse Tung served it to President Nixon during his first visit to China.
 Still, bai jiu is not very well known nor a popular drink in the US today but while we stayed in Beijing, we did drink quite a bit of it at many dinners.
 A bottle of Mao Tai jiu is rare these days as it runs up to and over 300 USD per bottle although there are many less expensive copycat brands available that are pretty nice and close in taste.
 The bai jiu of choice for Bejingers is Er Guo Tou (二锅头) and is relatively inexpensive and popular among most people.

 We also use bai jiu for preserving meats and eggs including Chinese Cured Pork Belly and the er guo tou we use adds a special flavor to preserved meats.
+Read more about this popular Chinese liquor in our Bai Jiu post.

 Rose Wine Mei Gui Lu (玫瑰露酒)